-At Ritsumeikan University, we believe that it is crucial, both for the purpose of student learning and growth and for the university to discharge its responsibilities to society, to create a community in which all students and faculty/staff members are respected as individuals, and are able to engage fully in learning, education and research and pursue their activities in safety and comfort.
+At Ritsumeikan University, we believe that it is crucial, both for the purpose of student learning and growth and for the university to discharge its responsibilities to society, to create a community in which all students and faculty/staff members are respected as individuals, and are able to engage fully in their learning and pursue their activities in safety and comfort.
+The most important factor in creating an environment free from harassment is to behave with an understanding that each and every person is different and an awareness that both you and people you interact with are important individuals.